yalamandap/E-mail-Spam-detection/README.md

 * 🔄 Easy retraining with new data
 * ⚡ Fast, lightweight, and easy to use

 📸 **Screenshot**
 *(Add your app screenshot here)*

+🚀 Deployment Steps
+This project is deployed on Render — a simple and free platform for hosting web apps.

+How to deploy this app on Render:

+Push your project to GitHub
+Make sure your code (including app.py, requirements.txt, templates/, and static/ folders) is pushed to a GitHub repository.

+Create a new Web Service on Render

+Go to Render dashboard and create a new Web Service.

+Connect your GitHub repository containing this project.

+Select the branch (e.g., main) to deploy from.

+Configure build and start commands

+Build Command:

+bash
+Copy
+Edit
+pip install -r requirements.txt
+Start Command:

+bash
+Copy
+Edit
+gunicorn app:app
+Set instance type

+Choose the free instance for testing or paid instances for production use.

+Deploy

+Click "Create Web Service" and Render will automatically build and deploy your app.

+After a few minutes, your app will be live on a Render URL.

+Access your live app

+Visit the URL Render provides (e.g., https://your-app-name.onrender.com) to see your deployed spam detection app.

 📦 **Future Improvements**